 All access events to Traffic Router are logged to the file

-This file grows up to 200Mb and gets rolled into older log files, 10 log files total are kept (total of up to 2Gb of logged events per traffic router)
+This file grows up to 200MB and gets rolled into older log files, 10 log files total are kept (total of up to 2GB of logged events per Traffic Router instance)

 Traffic Router logs access events in a format that largely following ATS event logging format

 - Except for the first item, each event that is logged is a series of space-separated key/value pairs.

 - The first item is always the Unix epoch in seconds with a decimal field precision of up to milliseconds.